ptsagkis/extjs_ol3_layercontrol/README.md

 Adding a layer control using the extjs treepanel api.

 Build on ol3 v3.10.1 and extjs 5.1 versions
-but also works with latest openlayers v3.20.x
+but also works with latest openlayers v4.0.x and extjs 6.x

-Version 0.1
+Version 0.2

 ## Supported Functionality